Uturuncu: Lakes and rivers

 Several lakes surround Uturuncu.
-Mama Khumu lies on the eastern foot of Uturuncu and is bordered by steep slopes; Laguna Celeste is located northeast of Uturuncu, Chojllas southeast of the volcano and Loromayu to the south.
+Mama Khumu lies on the eastern foot of Uturuncu and is bordered by steep slopes; Laguna Celeste is located northeast of Uturuncu, Chojllas southeast of the volcano, and Loromayu to the south.
 The first two receive their inflow from Uturuncu.
-Beach terraces, deposits of diatomaceous earth and former shorelines are visible around the lakes.
+Beach terraces, deposits of diatomaceous earth, and former shorelines are visible around the lakes.
 The Rio Grande de Lípez flows along the western foot of the volcano and receives tributaries which originate close to Uturuncu's northeastern foot; it eventually flows into the Salar de Uyuni.
-These watercourses are usually confined between steep bedrock walls and are characterized by gravelly beds, anastomosing channels and wetlands that are used to keep llamas and sheep.
+These watercourses are usually confined between steep bedrock walls and are characterized by gravelly beds, anastomosing channels, and wetlands that are used to keep llamas and sheep.

 Geology

 Regional

-The eastward subduction of the Nazca Plate beneath the South American Plate has generated three volcanic belts within the Andes, including the Central Volcanic Zone, which spans parts of Peru, Chile, Bolivia and Argentina and includes Uturuncu.
-Aside from Uturuncu, it includes about 69 Holocene volcanoes in a high elevation region, such as the potentially active volcanoes Irruputuncu, Olca-Paruma, Aucanquilcha, Ollagüe, Azufre, San Pedro, Putana, Sairecabur, Licancabur, Guayaques, Colachi and Acamarachi.
+The eastward subduction of the Nazca Plate beneath the South American Plate has generated three volcanic belts within the Andes, including the Central Volcanic Zone, which spans parts of Peru, Chile, Bolivia, and Argentina and includes Uturuncu.
+Aside from Uturuncu, it includes about 69 Holocene volcanoes in a high-elevation region, such as the potentially active volcanoes Irruputuncu, Olca-Paruma, Aucanquilcha, Ollagüe, Azufre, San Pedro, Putana, Sairecabur, Licancabur, Guayaques, Colachi, and Acamarachi.

 Local

-Uturuncu has formed about 100 km east of the main volcanic front in the Western Cordillera, in a terrain formed by various volcanic and sedimentary rocks of Miocene to Quaternary age.
+Uturuncu has formed about 100 km east of the main volcanic front in the Western Cordillera, in a terrain formed by various volcanic and sedimentary rocks of Miocene-to-Quaternary age.
 The region is characterized by the Altiplano high plateau, which reaches an elevation of 4000 m and is only exceeded by Tibet in dimension.

-The Vilama (8.41 mya old) and Guacha (5.65 mya old) ignimbrites underlie the volcano and crop out in the Quetena River valley.
-The Vilama lavas (4 mya old) are found southwest of Uturuncu and are partly buried by the volcano.
+The Vilama (8.41 million years old) and Guacha (5.65 Ma) ignimbrites underlie the volcano and crop out in the Quetena River valley.
+The Vilama lavas (4 Ma old) are found southwest of Uturuncu and are partly buried by the volcano.
 The crust in the region is about 65 km thick.